alxngr/flask-api-memorandum/documentation/appendix.md

 ## Postman

-If you want to use [Postman](https://www.postman.com/) to test the API endpoints.
-You can load the Postman collection located at `/postman/Users API.postman_collection.json`.
+If you want to use [Postman](https://www.postman.com/) to test the API endpoints, you can load the Postman collection located at `/postman/Users API.postman_collection.json`.